jbelmont/unix-programming-and-regular-expressions-workshop/docs/shell-functions.md

 script's command line arguments.

 The main script arguments are shadowed by the functions arguments while the function is running.
-Thi
+In other words, if you need to access the script's arguments (vs the function's), you will have to assign them to another variable, or pass them in as arguments to the function.

-The return statement is used to return a status to the shell script and don't use exit to return a status in a shell function because function do not run in a separate process
+The return statement is used to return a status to the shell script.
+You shouldn't use exit to return a status in a shell function.
+Since functions do not run in a separate process, this will actually exit the shell script itself (or your login shell, if you're executing the function on the command line).

 ### Shell Function Examples